tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-2/README.md

   overview and protocol families
 - Or type `man 7 socket` in terminal
 - When would you want to use a `SOCK_RAW` stream?
+  - When you need direct access to lower-level network protocols, bypassing the standard transport layers like TCP and UDP.

 ### TCP and IP Protocols
 - [IPv4](https://www.rfc-editor.org/info/rfc791) - Internet Protocol